sniporbob/openhab/README.md

 ## About This Fork

-The purpose of this fork is to get the old xbee binding for openhab 1.3 working again.
+The purpose of this fork is to have the old xbee binding for openhab 1.3 working again.
 The old xbee binding is from here: https://code.google.com/r/diaoulael-xbee/

 I have also replaced the nrjavaserial jar file with one that does not finalize the RXTXPort class: https://github.com/NeuronRobotics/nrjavaserial
+I have no clue if this is a bad thing or not.
+I don't know what I'm doing when it comes to java, but since I can't rewrite the binding so that it does not extend RXTXPort this was the only option for me.

 This will not build successfully on Maven for Windows.
 The xbee binding causes a negative time error and Maven aborts.
 It does work on Linux though, provided you allow Maven enough memory.
 I found that the virtual Ubuntu machine required at least 2GB ram, and I used: export MAVEN_OPTS="-Xms512m -Xmx1024m -XX:PermSize=256m -XX:MaxPermSize=512m"